kubernetes/kubernetes/docs/proposals/sysctl.md

 The kubelet will get a new flag:

 ```
---experimental-whitelisted-sysctls     Comma-separated whitelist of sysctls or sysctl patterns (ending in *).
+--experimental-sysctl-whitelist     Comma-separated whitelist of sysctls or sysctl patterns (ending in *).
 ```

 It defaults to the node-level whitelist.